Riizade/Homebrew-Garbage/rules.md

 Player vs Player Combat
 -----
 Rarely, players may enter combat with each other.
 In these circumstances, most rules remain the same, with the exception of attacking and defending rolls.
 Instead of clearing a target difficulty, every attack and defense roll is made in opposition to your opponent's corresponding roll.
 If Urgor the Orc attacks Elendia the Elf with his battleaxe, Urgor makes an attack roll using their *Melee Offense* attribute and Elendia makes a defense roll using her *Defense* attributeand skill.
-If the attacker's roll result is higher than the defender's, the attack succeeds and the defender falls in battle.
-Otherwise, the defender successfully defends and combat continues.
+If the attacker's roll result is higher than the defender's, the attack succeeds and the defender is wounded.
+Otherwise, the defender successfully defends and suffers no injuries.

 Death and Failure
 =====
-When a player fails a skill check or is incapacitated in combat, they should suffer some consequences as a result of their failure.
+When a player fails a skill check or falls in combat, they should suffer some consequences as a result of their failure.

 For many tasks and skill checks, the consequences of failure are determined entirely on-the-fly by the GM.
 For example, if a player character fails to persuade a townsperson to tell them a closely guarded secret, the townsperson may refuse to interact with them further, or even begin to speak angrily of the players to other townsfolk, impacting the party's reputation in that region.

 ### GM Notes
 Determining the appropriate penalty for failure can be difficult.
 A good rule of thumb is that failure should move the narrative forward, just in a less desirable way than a success.
 If the party is looking for an enemy encampment, and they encounter enemy scouts, they might initiate combat.
 Upon winning combat, they might learn the location of the enemy encampment from the scouts, and are able to form a plan of attack.
-On a combat loss, the party might be captured and taken to the enemy encampment and begin the next stage of the story bound together, with no remaining inventory points.
+On a combat loss, the party might be captured and taken to the enemy encampment and begin the next stage of the story bound together, with no remaining inventory or ability points.

 Death is of course, optional.
 Many players are attached to their characters and want to take the same character on adventures in campaigns spanning months or years.
 However, for a particularly "hardcore dungeon-delve" kind of experience, any time a player character falls in battle, you might rule that they die.
 Or perhaps they must roll a task check to determine whether or not they die.
 This can be an interesting alternative way to play the game, causing a real sense of danger and foreboding for players that may be suitable for a darker or more mature campaign setting.